danfenghong/IEEE_TGRS_SpectralFormer/README.md

 **Please kindly cite the papers if this code is useful and helpful for your research.**

 Danfeng Hong, Zhu Han, Jing Yao, Lianru Gao, Bing Zhang, Antonio Plaza, Jocelyn Chanussot.
-Spectralformer: Rethinking hyperspectral image classification with transformers. arXiv preprint, arXiv:2107.02988, 2021.
+Spectralformer: Rethinking hyperspectral image classification with transformers, IEEE Transactions on Geoscience and Remote Sensing (TGRS), 2022.

     @article{hong2021spectralformer,
       title={Spectralformer: Rethinking hyperspectral image classification with transformers},